 With highly infectious variants circulating and a much better mask supply, we no longer recommend that you make your own masks.
 However, if you aren’t able to purchase masks and/or want to make your own reusable masks for use in lower risk settings or for double-masking with surgical masks, here are the DIY mask instructions we’ve used:

 - CDC: easy no-sew designs and sewn designs

 - Kaiser: sewn, pleated masks with instructions in English, Spanish, Chinese

 - Maker Mask: masks made of reusable grocery bag material (polypropylene), basic sewing skills needed

 - Olson Mask: fitted mask with filter pocket, for people with more advanced sewing skills

-Materials: Cotton and non-woven polypropylene are shown in studies to be the most effective and breathable mask materials for blocking droplets.
+Materials: Tightly-woven cotton and non-woven polypropylene are shown in studies to be the most effective and breathable mask materials for blocking droplets.